 The program.

-I advocated for more data analysis, more strategy and more research.
-And we needed a dedicated team.
-After 5 years, its scope included overall site strategy across both consumer and commercial web properties, UX research and design, testing and experimentation strategy and web production.
-I demanded more data analysis and research, more user studies, more strategy, more valuable design, greater testing, more dynamic user experiences and better technology—a more nimble CMS and Design System, and more accessibility.
-I collaborated with Brand Studio and influenced photography and video production, advocating for more premium, diverse imagery, richer media, more movement and animation.
-We influenced their design studios, inspiring new site features, developing new concepts and prototypes and a refreshed Design System.
-We grew from $1.5m to $6.5m in bankable agency revenue.
+In its growth stages, I advocated for more data analysis, more strategy more research and a dedicated team.
+I demanded more data analysis and research, more user studies, more strategy, more design thinking,, greater testing, more dynamic user experiences and better technology—a more nimble CMS and Design System, and most importantly, more accessibility.
+I collaborated with Brand Studio to influence photography and video production, advocating for more premium, diverse imagery, richer media, more movement and animation.
+We influenced their design studios, inspired new site features, developed new concepts and prototypes and a refreshed their design system.

 For the client, I: